FAQs

 • The EPPP Part-1 is required for licensure.
 If an applicant passed the exam for licensure in another state, a retake will not be necessary for Nevada.
 The required passing score is 500.

 • The EPPP Part-2 is required for applicants who either are not already licensure in another U.S. jurisdiction or were not licensed in another jurisdiction prior to November 1, 2020.
+As with the EPPP Part-1, the required passing score is 500.

 • Passing score on Nevada State Exam.